 Your vault’s security measures are in addition to the security measures Dropbox takes with all of your files and folders, including encryption in transit and at rest.
 To add security to your entire Dropbox account, we recommend enabling multi-factor authentication.

-Note: If you’re a Windows 10 user, your computer automatically caches photos, which means your photos might still be viewable after your Vault is locked.
+Note: If you’re a Windows 10 or later user, your computer automatically caches photos, which means your photos might still be viewable after your Vault is locked.
 To fix this, run Disk Cleanup to clear your thumbnail cache.

 Some suggestions for sensitive files to add to your vault are: